mi-mina/LiveOSC/README.md

 # My version of LiveOSC

 I have made small changes to the LiveOSC API in order to get what I need for my app.

-Log of changes
+#### Changes Log

-Added line 498 self.oscEndpoint.send("/live/name/clip/done", "bundle sended")
+/live/name/clip/ send a bundle of messages and I want to know when the last one is sent. line 498 Added: `self.oscEndpoint.send("/live/name/clip/done", "bundle sended")`